-We will discuss many options as we work with you to develop your treatment plan.
+Fertility surgery is one of the many options that may come up in the development of your treatment plan.
 Surgery is often helpful in maximizing your chance of having a healthy pregnancy.
 Most of the surgeries we perform are minimally invasive, allow you to return home the same day, and have a rapid recovery time.

 A small camera is placed inside the uterine cavity via the vagina, allowing the surgeon to remove fibroids, polyps, scar tissue, or a uterine septum.
 There is no need to make any incisions during this procedure.